 - Failing to properly supervise employees or subcontractors.

 At Resolvere Law PLLC, we have experience finding solutions for these types of disputes, and we look forward to resolving your issue promptly.

 What Can a ROC Lawyer Do for Me?

-Taking a proactive rather than reactive approach can often help avoid or minimize disciplinary action.
-Our goal is to resolve the issue to allow you to continue operating your business without interruption.
+Taking a proactive rather than reactive approach can often help avoid or minimize disciplinary action from the ROC.
+Our goal is to remedy the issue to allow you to continue operating your business without interruption.